List of Call the Midwife characters: Beatrix "Trixie" Aylward (née Franklin)

 In January 1962, while seconded to a clinic in Africa and dozens of miles from a physician, Trixie becomes the only one of the midwives—lay or nuns—to have performed a Cesarean section.
 She returns to Poplar a few months later as she stays on at the clinic returning via the Mother House, when it is realised that Sister Mary Cynthia has gone missing.

 Later in 1962, she meets dentist Christopher Dockerill.
 When a turn of events leads to them delivering a baby, they grow close.
 She later suspects that she is being cheated on by Dockerill, but learns that he actually has a child from a prior marriage, which he had not previously disclosed.
 She forgives him because he was scared to tell her, fearing he would be rejected.
 After a difficult situation involving a family, Trixie breaks up with Christopher expressing concern of the effect on his daughter.
 Trixie takes another extended leave after relapsing into alcoholism.

 She returns to Poplar and continues to work with in the community, she is involved in several cases around abortion and is present when Valerie is called to her grandmother's pub.
 Trixie continues to fight for Nonnatus House and the community of Poplar.

 Trixie is seconded to the Lady Emily Clinic where she meets Fiona and Matthew Aylward.
 She assists in the birth of their son, Johnathan.
 However, Fiona later returns to the clinic and it is revealed she has terminal cancer and she soon dies.
 Matthew eventually turns out to be the owner of many properties in Poplar and offers to become a beneficiary to Nonnatus House in memory of his late wife, allowing their services to continue.
 Trixie and Matthew become close friends due to their shared experience with Fiona and this continues to grow, blossoming into romance and eventually marriage in 1968.
 When nursing she goes by the name Beatrix "Trixie" Aylward, rather than her official title Beatrix, Lady Aylward.

 After Matthew suffered financial hardship, he moved to New York.
 This led to Trixie splitting her time between Poplar and New York.
+In December 1970, Trixie is promoted to nursing sister when Sister Julienne, Shelagh and Phyllis were sent to Hong Kong and it was announced she would return to Poplar in the autumn of 1971.